Alexander Hahn (artist): Life

-Hahn was born in Zürich and grew up in Rapperswil-Jona, Switzerland.
-Introduced to computers while at the gymnasium Kantonsschule Zürcher Oberland in Wetzikon (1966–1973), he created a game of snakes and ladders in the APL (programming language).
-During his studies in Visual arts education at the Zurich University of the Arts (Bachelor in 1979), he made his first videos and Super8 films, e.g. «Flight and Glass» (1976) or the Mockumentary «Demis» (1977) about the singer Demis Roussos.
-In 1981, he moved to New York and participated in the Whitney Museum Independent Study Program (ISP).
+Hahn grew up in Rapperswil, Switzerland.
+He studied art education at the Kunstgewerbeschule Zürich (now the Zurich University of the Arts), completing his degree in 1979.
+During his studies he began working with video and Super 8 film, including Flight and Glass (1976) and the mockumentary Demis (1977).
+In 1981, he moved to New York and participated in the Whitney Museum of American Art Independent Study Program.

-In 1990, he spent nine months in Rome as a fellow of the Istituto Svizzero.
-Between 1991 and 1994, he lived in Berlin, first as a fellow of the DAAD, the German Academic Exchange Service, then as Artist-in-residence at ART+COM.
+In 1990, Hahn spent nine months in Rome as a fellow of the Istituto Svizzero.
+Between 1991 and 1994, he lived in Berlin, first as a fellow of the DAAD Artists-in-Berlin Program and then as an artist-in-residence at ART+COM.
 From 1995 to 1997, he lived in Warsaw.